MargoVe/FirstTest/README.md

 This is the project for git course on wexler.io

+This is the demo project for git course on wexler.io
 # News-Reader backend

 Django based back-end for the news reader project.